CZ-NIC/run-or-raise/README.md

 #### `minimize-when-unfocused`
 Minimizes your target when unfocusing
 #### `switch-back-when-focused`
-Switch back to the previous window when focused
+Switch back to the previous window when focused.
+If a shortcut has no but a single window to cycle, it focuses last used window instead of doing nothing.
 #### `move-window-to-active-workspace`
 Move window to current workspace before focusing.
 If the window is on a different workspace, moves the window to the workspace you're currently viewing.
 #### `center-mouse-to-focused-window`